Q&A Veterinary Cancer

 How can I determine if my pet has cancer?

 This is can be difficult because cancer can mimic many other diseases, depending on the organ it grows in (such as liver disease, lung disease, kidney disease and so on).
 Therefore, it is very important that a pet receive annual physical examinations, especially as it reaches its senior years.
-A veterinarian can help to distinguish between the different causes of changes in the pet's demeanor through a physical examination, laboratory tests and X-rays.
+A veterinarian can help to distinguish between the different causes of changes in the pet's demeanour through a physical examination, laboratory tests and X-rays.
 The Veterinary Cancer Society lists the top ten warning signs of cancer as:

 1. Abnormal swellings that persist or continue to grow.